joshis1/shreyas_joshi/_posts/Embedded_Linux/2020-03-02-Zedboard_Yocto.markdown

 **Initialize the build**

-This will create a build directory and will cd into build.
+This source command will create a build directory and will cd into build directory.
 The build directory will have the template for local.conf and bblayers.conf.
+Here is the command.

 {% highlight ruby %}